n3ddu8/atomac/README.md

+** Never got this working with Nix and Homebrew have now dropped (Tier 2) suppor tor aarch64!
+Archiving **

 # :atom_symbol: Atomac: Atomic Linux, Mac Host, Maximum Sass
 Welcome to Atomac - my arm64-only frankenstein of Project Bluefin LTS, stitched together to run inside a VM on an Apple Mac.
 Why?
 Because I’m a maximalist minimalist with opinions.
 Also because macOS makes me sigh audibly at least twice a day.
 ## :warning: ARM64 ONLY